Rohitkk432/Hero-World/README.md

 - As a learning opportunity most of the code is taken from cryptozombies and built on it
 - When one opens the website they must need metamask install
-- Then one can connect to rinkeby network and click on <code>Connect</code> on landing page.
+- Then one can connect to Sepolia network and click on <code>Connect</code> on landing page.
 - And create the first hero.
 - The hero model consists of dna - which break downs to an ADJECTIVE and GREEK-NAME on frontend, species and rarity which maps to its value on frontend.
 - In Arena can fight with other heroes on the game network but hero also has a cooldown period after each fight.